QSI-BAQS/pauli_tracker/docs/c.md

 ## Compiling the library

-Run `make` (or do what the makefile does if not on Linux) to generate a static and dynamic library as well as the corresponding header file.
+Run `make` (or do what the makefile does if not on Linux) to generate a static and a dynamic library as well as the corresponding header file.
 The files are located in `output`.

+**Note**: The compilation of the libraries requires a fairly new Rust version (>= 1.71) and the generation of the header file requires that a nightly toolchain is installed.

 If the provided functionality is not, enough check out the next section.